DillonHammill/CytoExploreR/README.md

 Gate Samples Using drawGate
 ---------------------------

- is a convenient wrapper for the gating functions in cytoSuite which constructs drawn gates, applies the gate(s) directly to the and saves the gate(s) to the csv file for future use.
+**drawGate** is a convenient wrapper for the gating functions in cytoSuite which constructs drawn gates, applies the gate(s) directly to the and saves the gate(s) to the csv file for future use.

 ``` r
 # Cells